theresarto/meta-taskwave/README.md

 Mahgoub, A., Tarraf, A., Shankar, M., Kourtellis, N., Hoque, I., & Chaterji, S. (2022).
 WISEFUSE: Workload characterization and DAG transformation for serverless workflows. *Proceedings of the ACM on Measurement and Analysis of Computing Systems*, 6(2), 1-28.

 Mahmoudi, N., & Khazaei, H. (2022).
 Performance modeling of serverless computing platforms. *IEEE Transactions on Cloud Computing*, 10(4), 2834-2847.

+Matricardi, A., Bocci, A., Forti, S., & Brogi, A. (2023).
+Simulating FaaS orchestrations in the cloud-edge continuum. *Proceedings of the 3rd Workshop on Flexible Resource and Application Management on the Edge*, 19-26. https://doi.org/10.1145/3589010.3594893

 Romero, F., Chaudhry, G. I., Goiri, I., Gopa, P., Batum, P., Yadwadkar, N. J., ... & Bianchini, R. (2021).
 FaaS profiler: Tracing serverless functions at scale. *Proceedings of the 2021 USENIX Annual Technical Conference*, 843-858.